Configure URL Filtering

 - Set theValid Username Detected Log Severitythat the firewall uses to log detection of corporate credential submissions (default is medium).

 - Allow or block users from submitting corporate credentials to sites based on URL category to prevent credential phishing.To ensure the best performance and a low false positive rate, the firewall automatically skips checking the credential submissions for any App-ID associated with sites that have never been observed hosting malware or phishing content—even if you enable checks in the corresponding category.
 The list of sites for which the firewall skips credential checking is automatically updated through Applications and Threats content updates.

 - For each URL category to which you allowSite Access, select how you want to treatUser Credential Submissions:

 - alert—Allow users to submit credentials to the website but generate a URL Filtering alert log each time a user submits credentials to sites in this URL category.

 - allow(default)—Allow users to submit credentials to the website.

-- Define URL category exception lists to specify websites that should always be blocked or allowed, regardless of URL category.For example, to reduce URL Filtering logs, you may want add you corporate websites in the allow list so that no logs are generated for those sites or, if there is a website that is being overly used and is not work-related, you can add that site to the block list.Traffic to websites in the block list is always blocked regardless of the action for the associated category and traffic to URLs in the allow list is always allowed.For more information on the proper format and wildcard usage, see URL Category Exception Lists.
+- Define URL category exception lists to specify websites that should always be blocked or allowed, regardless of URL category.For example, to reduce URL Filtering logs, you may want to add your corporate websites to the allow list so that no logs are generated for those sites or, if there is a website that is being overly used and is not work-related, you can add that site to the block list.Traffic to websites in the block list is always blocked regardless of the action for the associated category and traffic to URLs in the allow list is always allowed.For more information on the proper format and wildcard usage, review the URL category exception list guidelines.

 - SelectOverridesand enter URLs or IP addresses in theBlock Listand select an action: